History

 How has our school changed?

-The kitchen was also re-built in a different place.
-A library was built too.
 Now we are equipped with seven different classrooms, an onsite kitchen, dining hall, sports hall, ICT suite and many other modern facilities.